Saturday 20 January 1940

 Argentina: President Roberto Marcelino Ortiz and minister of agriculture José Padilla issue a decree expanding Basque immigration from Spain and France.

-British Government: First Lord of the Admiralty Winston Churchill broadcasts a speech made to Parliament aimed at the neutral countries such as Holland and Belgium.
-He urges them to join France and Great Britain in fighting the Nazis, comparing them to "crocodiles victims" who only hope to be eaten last.
+British Government: First Lord of the Admiralty Winston Churchill broadcasts a speech made to Parliament aimed at neutral countries such as Holland and Belgium.
+He urges them to join France and Great Britain in fighting the Germans, comparing them to "crocodiles victims" who only hope to be eaten last.

 He also has unusually harsh words for the Soviets.
-Previously, he has been quite circumspect about lumping them in with the Nazis.
-However, this time he calls them "brutish" and compares "Nazidom to Bolshevism" and finds both wanting.
+Previously, he has been quite circumspect about lumping them in with the Germans.
+However, this time he calls them "brutish" and compares "Germandom to Bolshevism" and finds both wanting.

 The government releases some reconnaissance photographs taken over Germany.

 US Government: The State Department protests at the detention practices of the British authorities in Gibraltar, who have been the most aggressive in the British system both in detentions and confiscations.

 American Homefront: Three-alarm fire at the Central Christian Church in Cincinnati, Ohio.

 |Winston Churchill reading his prepared remarks, 20 January 1940.|